 frontend instela-ssl mode http option forwardfor except 127.0.0.1 option httplog option http-server-close bind-process 2 3 4 5 6 7 8 9 10 11

 And our other threads are assigned to another frontends that has lighter traffic.

 The configuration is so easy.
 But there are some important things to be considered when we use HAproxy in multithreaded mode.
-You must be aware that every thread has its own memory area and they are not aware of themselves.
+You must be aware that every thread has its own memory area and they are not aware of each other.
 We can see this phrase in the HAproxy documentation more than once: